kubenet-dev/ac2-kubenet-workshop/Part 2/README.md

 > ...
 > ```

-Verify device config again with the afore mentioned command.

 Change the `configs/vlans.yaml` file.
 Change `ethernet-1/1` to `ethernet-1/2`.
 If you like add or remove vlans, descriptions, whatever and reapply the config.